 Discipline is a form of teaching your child.
 When discipline is positive, its goals are to:

-- Protects your child from danger.
+- Protect your child from danger.

-- Helps your child learn self-control and self discipline.
+- Help your child learn self-control.

-- Helps instill values.
+- Help instill values.

 The Canadian Paediatric Society strongly discourages the use of physical punishment on children, including spanking.